What Are Nootropics and Cognitive Enhancing Supplements?

 When did nootropics start?

 Nootropics have been around for thousands of years.
 But the term was only officially coined in 1972 by Corneliu Giurgea, a Romanian psychologist.
 The term is a portmanteau from the Greek “noos” (meaning mind) and “tropein” (meaning to bend).
 Thus, it literally means “to bend the mind”.
-Giurgea also synthesized piracetam, the first-ever synthetic cognitive enhancer and smart drug.
+Giurgea also synthesized the first-ever synthetic cognitive enhancer and smart drug.

 According to Giurgea, these are the 5 characteristics of a nootropic (1):